joshnuss/vertex/README.md

 ## Motivation

-Unlike StatsD, events are scoped by project and tenant.
-That makes it possible to have alerts and reporting based on tenant.
+Unlike StatsD, events are scoped by tenant.
+That makes it possible to have alerts and reporting based on tenants.

 For example, I'd like to know if an account hasn't logged in over the past 2 weeks.
 The SaaS app would publish an event `login.success` and attach the `account_id`.
 Then automation could be built around that event missing.